Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CAIP/AWS-Certified-AI-Practitioner-Exam-Guide.md

 Restricted Boltzmann Machine (RBM):
 A type of generative stochastic neural network that learns a probability distribution over its input data.
 It consists of two layers: a visible layer (input data) and a hidden layer (features), with symmetric connections and no intra-layer connections.
 RBMs are used for feature learning, dimensionality reduction, and as building blocks for deeper networks like DBNs.
 Training is typically done using a method called contrastive divergence.

+### Inference and Reasoning Approaches
+Inductive:
+A reasoning approach where general rules or patterns are inferred from specific observations.
+In machine learning, inductive inference refers to building models that generalize from training data to unseen data.

+Deductive:
+A reasoning approach that applies general rules to specific cases to derive conclusions.
+Deductive logic is less common in ML, but underlies rule-based systems and expert systems.

+Transductive:
+A reasoning method where the model makes predictions only for specific test instances rather than learning a general rule for unseen data.
+Transductive learning is used in tasks like graph-based semi-supervised learning and label propagation.

+### Natural Language Processing (NLP)
+Natural Language Processing (NLP):
+A subfield of artificial intelligence that focuses on enabling computers to understand, interpret, and generate human language.
+NLP combines linguistics and machine learning to support tasks such as sentiment analysis, translation, speech recognition, and question answering.

+Language Understanding:
+The ability of a system to comprehend the meaning and intent behind human language inputs.
+It involves parsing syntax, recognizing context, identifying entities, and extracting key information.
+In NLP, language understanding enables functions like virtual assistants, chatbots, and search engines to interpret user queries accurately.

+Sentiment Analysis:
+A natural language processing technique used to determine the emotional tone or subjective meaning behind text.
+It classifies text as positive, negative, or neutral, and can also detect intensity or specific emotions.
+Sentiment analysis is commonly used in customer feedback analysis, social media monitoring, and brand reputation management.

+### Traditional ML Tehniques

+Fully Connected Feed Forward Neural Network:
+A neural network where each neuron in one layer is connected to every neuron in the next layer.
+It is the most basic structure in neural networks and is often used as a foundation for more complex architectures.

+## Fundamentals of GenAI

+## Applicaitons of Foundation Models

+## AWS Traditional AI Pipelines

+## AWS Managed AI Services

+## AWS GenAI and LLM Services

+## Guidelines for Responsible AI

+## Security, Compliance, and Governance for AI Solutions